rapidsai-community/gpu-deployment-tutorial/monitoring-and-debugging.md

 Install the Nsight Systems GUI on your laptop once, from the [Nsight Systems page](https://developer.nvidia.com/nsight-systems).
 This desktop application is separate from the `nsys` command-line tool you installed on the VM.

 Then copy the report down from Brev.
-Run this from a new terminal on your laptop (not the VM):
+Run this from a new terminal on your laptop (not the VM) in the location you want the file to be saved:

 ```bash
 brev copy <your-instance-name>:~/profile-xarray-cupy-naive.nsys-rep .